catseye/Lariat/README.md

 abstract, but some way to "see inside" a term directly, including its bound variables (perhaps without resolving them to anything), would be more efficient.
-The danger with bound variables, after all, is not in merely seeing them, rather it's in supplying them in a context that changes their meaning.
-(All the same, one would want to be able to retain them, i.e. continue to supply them in contexts where they do not change their meaning, for example when transforming a lambda term.)
+The danger with bound variables, after all, is not in merely seeing them, rather, it's in supplying them in a context that changes their meaning.
+(All the same, one would want the option of retaining them, i.e. to continue to supply them in contexts where they *do not* change their meaning, for example when transforming a lambda term.)

 So perhaps in a future version of Lariat, `destruct` could work a little differently and/or be complemented by a `traverse` operation.

+We have not given a definition of what a name is.
+The only restriction is that two names must be comparable for equality (in order that `abs` can properly look for free variables with the same name as the given name, within the term that it's given.)
+While this too may be attractively abstract, it no doubt feeds into the problems described in the preceding paragraphs.